 THE CRLL’S STANCE

-on the Copying or Scanning of Zines for Online Posting
+on the Copying, Scanning, or otherwise Reproducing of Zines for Online Posting

 The zines in this collection were all created before the days of online books and they were sold and distributed within a large, but intimate and trusted community.
 Contributors often used their full names on their stories; personal addresses and telephone numbers were shared – information unwise to share online these days.